Buck Baker: Racing career

 Baker entered his first race in 1939 in Greenville, South Carolina, He entered his first NASCAR race in 1949 at Charlotte Speedway.
 Baker went on to become one of the greatest drivers in NASCAR's history; he was the first back-to-back winner of the Grand National Championship in 1956 and 1957.
 He was second twice (1955 and 1958) and finished in the top five on four other occasions.

 Baker's 682 NASCAR starts (44 from the pole) ranks him third all-time and his 46 victories rank him 13th.
 In 1953, 1960 and 1964, Baker won the Southern 500 at Darlington Raceway.
 In 1963, Baker was given credit for winning a race that he clearly did not win.
 Wendell Scott won the race.
 NASCAR later reversed its ruling for the race.
 Scott did not receive the trophy.
 In 1967, Baker switched to NASCAR's Grand American division, where he was also very successful.

-Baker, along with Roby Combs and Ike Kaiser leased motorsport tracks and promoted races early in the 1950s.
+Baker, along with Roby Combs and Ike Kiser leased motorsport tracks and promoted races early in the 1950s.
 The three leased Charlotte Speedway in 1950 and promoted races there, before selling their lease to Bruton Smith.
 In September 1951, they leased Air Base Speedway, near Greenville, South Carolina, also to promote races.